 Step 1: Assemble a Walkathon Leadership Team

-Successful events hinge on the recruitment and action of a strong leadership team.
-Ideally your team should be comprised of individuals with diverse skills and talents that share a common interest in the organization’s success.
-In addition, working smart at this stage of the game requires delegation.
-Consider assigning a person (or team of people) to the following project areas:
+Successful walk-a-thon and Fun Run fundraising events hinge on the recruitment and action of a strong leadership team.
+Your team should comprise individuals with diverse skills and talents who share a common interest in the organization’s success.
+Working smart at this stage of the campaign requires delegation.
+Consider assigning a person (or team of people, if possible) to the following project areas:

-- Legal/Logistics: this person should be someone responsible for obtaining permits and handling logistics, such as traffic control and insurance.
+- Legal/Logistics: this person should be responsible for obtaining permits and handling logistics, such as parking, traffic control, and event insurance.

 - Corporate Sponsorship and Donations: someone with experience in sales and building partnerships to solicit sponsorship and manage a sponsor expo area for local businesses and donors.

 - Marketing & Public Relations: someone with a communications background to write press releases, pitch story ideas to media, create print and promotional materials, and recruit celebrity event participation.

 - Hospitality & Communications: this is the event cheerleader!
 He or she sends periodic coaching cards to participants, organizes pre-and post-event meals and activities, and coordinates entertainment.

 - Walk-a-thon website creation and management: the more tech-savvy this group is, the better.